odoo/documentation/content/applications/sales/crm/acquire_leads/lead_mining.rst

     The blue box will automatically tell you how many credits are going to be consumed.

 .. tip::
-   If you are on Odoo Online (SAAS) and have the Enterprise version, you benefit from free trial credits to test the feature.
+   If you are on Odoo Online (SaaS) and have the Enterprise version, you benefit from free trial credits to test the feature.

 .. seealso::
    * :doc:`In-App Purchases (IAP) </applications/general/in_app_purchase>`